Breastfeeding: Benefits, Nutrition and General Advice

 How to make sure your breast milk production remains good

-Now we’ve covered the science part of breastmilk production, let’s now focus on the basic but essential things which are needed for you as a mum to ensure your milk production remains good.
+Now we’ve covered the science part of breastmilk production, let’s focus on the basic but essential things that help to ensure your milk production remains good.

 Eat a healthy balanced diet